Jibyjib/Jibyjib.github.io/somephysomemath/content/notebook.md

 This also should help guide those who come after me.
 You can see the path that I took to end up where I currently am.

+### January 25th 2022

+For QFT class today we covered Chapter 39, Canonical quantization of spinor fields II, and chapter 40 Parity, time reversal, and charge conjugation of Mark Srednicki's "Quantum Field Theory".
+In General relativity we started a discussion on Einstein-Cartan theory and exterior algebras.
+For reading I read Appendix A through Appendix C of Carrol's "Spacetime and Geometry: An introduction to General Relativity."

 ### January 22nd 2022

 I read Chapter 9, Quantum Field Theory in Curved Spacetime, of Sean Caroll's "Spacetime and Geometry: an Introduction to General Relativity."